aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/100_addons/030-nginix-addon.md

 ingress-nginx-controller-d46976f8f-w48ln   1/1     Running     0          73m
 ```

+# Remove Nginx Add-on

-### 6. Remove Nginx controller
+### 1. Disable the Nginx label

-You can remove an addon by setting its corresponding label to false.

-The following code set nginx addon variable to false.
+Set the label to false in terraform.tfvars:

 ```bash
 sed -i 's/enable_ingress_nginx *= *.*/enable_ingress_nginx = false/' ~/environment/hub/terraform.tfvars
 ```

-### 7. Apply Terraform
+### 2. Apply Terraform

 ```bash
 cd ~/environment/hub
 terraform apply --auto-approve
 ```

-### 8. Validate Nginx removed
+### 3. Validate Nginx removed

-You can validate on ArgoCD dashboard that the Application is deleted.
-Note: The Kubernetes resources are not deleted automatically due to the sync policy, which prevents accidental deletion.
-This behavior can be customized.
+Check the Argo CD dashboard to confirm that the application has been deleted.

+Kubernetes resources created by the application are not deleted automatically due to the sync policy, which protects against accidental deletions.
+This behavior is configurable.